 The proposed bill aims to establish new criminal offenses related to deceptive and injurious media during election campaigns in Arkansas.
-It amends Arkansas Code 7-1-103(a) to include several specific unlawful actions, such as purposefully deceiving the audience by misrepresenting the source of political advertising or campaign communications.
-Additionally, the bill criminalizes the creation and distribution of deep fake videos and altered images intended to injure a candidate or influence election results, particularly during the 90 days leading up to an election.
+It amends Arkansas Code 7-1-103(a) to include several specific unlawful actions.
+These include the intentional deception of audiences through political advertising that misrepresents its true source, as well as the creation and distribution of deep fake videos and altered images that could harm a candidate or influence election outcomes.
+The bill outlines that these actions are particularly prohibited within a 90-day period leading up to an election.

 HB 1141: 7-1-103(a)